Express files for bankruptcy, plans to close nearly 100 stores

 Express has filed for bankruptcy and plans to close nearly 100 of its 500 retail locations, the Columbus, Ohio-based clothing retailer said on Monday.

+Express reported nearly $1.2 billion in total debts and $1.3 billion in total assets in its Chapter 11 petition, which was filed in U.S. Bankruptcy Court for the District of Delaware.

+The company said Monday that it had received a commitment for $35 million in new financing, which is subject to court approval, from some existing lenders.
+That would add to the $49 million in cash that Express obtained earlier this month from the Internal Revenue Service related to the pandemic-era CARES Act.

-A source of modestly priced outfits for more than 40 years, closing sales begin on Tuesday at around 95 of the company stores, including all of its UpWest locations, Express said in a statement.
+Closing sales at Express, a source of modestly priced outfits for more than 40 years, begin on Tuesday at around 95 of the its stores, including all of its UpWest locations, the company said in a statement.

-The company operates some 530 Express retail and Express Factory Outlet stores in the U.S. and a dozen UpWest stores, according to its website.
+The company operates some 530 Express retail and Express Factory Outlet stores in the U.S. and Puerto Rico, in addition to roughly 60 Bonobos Guideshop locations, a dozen UpWest stores as well as online operations for these brands, according to its website.

 Revenue at Express has cratered in recent years, with the company's latest results showing sales down nearly 10% from the same period in 2019, noted Neil Saunders, managing director of GlobalData.